Junduo123/Beijing-House-Price-Prediction/README.md

 # Beijing-House-Price-Prediction
-This is a datathon project related to statistical testing and predictions.
+This is a DS datathon project related to statistical testing and House Appraisal prediction Report Team member: Jack Shi, Junduo Dong